nauam/Courses/docs/api/rundeck-api.md

 ## SCM

-QW Control SCM Plugins can be used to synchronize Job definitions with an external Source Control Management repository.
+Rundeck SCM Plugins can be used to synchronize Job definitions with an external Source Control Management repository.

-Currently QW Control includes a single built-in plugin for Git repositories.
+Currently Rundeck includes a single built-in plugin for Git repositories.

 There are two "integration" types of SCM Plugins: `import` and `export`, and they are managed separately.